pandichef/pdexplorer/README.md

 ## Usage

-`pdexplorer` can be run in two modes:
+`pdexplorer` can be run in three modes:

 1\.
 Stata-like Emulation